JaredReisinger/sensorpush-proxy/CONTRIBUTING.md

 to set up all the tooling (e.g. git hooks).

 Your commit message should follow the [Conventional Commits](https://www.conventionalcommits.org) standard.
 There’s tooling for this, too; `git commit` _should_ run an interactive command-line that helps you create the correct format for the commit message if you’ve done the `task prepare` step.
 (But honestly, if the commit message isn’t in the“standard” form, don’t worry about it too much… I can adjust the PR to ensure that the right things happen.)
 You can use `task commit` to force the interactive command to run, regardless.

-#### A note on tooling

-I have gotten _**very**_ accustomed to Node/npm tooling like `husky`, `commitizen`, `commitlint`, `semantic-release`, etc. This tooling is mature and full-featured and comes effectively “for free” as soon as you `npm install` in a cloned project.
-The tooling for Go doesn’t seem quite as mature, but I’m attempting to mirror it.
-One possibility would be to just use a bogus `package.json` and use npm packages, but that seems less “pure” than an all-Go solution.
-There’s also the language-agnostic-but-really-python `pre-commit` project, but it still suffers from the non-native bootstrapping problem.

-The solution I’m using at present is to find as many all-Go equivalents that I can, and—aside from the initial installation of `task`—use a single `task prepare` as a mirror of what `npm install` would do.
-(But where many npm `devDependencies` would auto-init during `npm install`, I have to manually perform the tooling setup during `task prepare` myself.)

-The good news is that I’m able to get to about XX% of the experience I like as a developer.
-The `task prepare` step sets up a [Go husky workalike](https://github.com/automation-co/husky), and those hooks then leverage the [Taskfile](./Taskfile.yml) to run the pre-commit and commit message hooks.
-On the semantic-release front, I don’t _really_ need to run that locally—as much as local dry-runs can be helpful—I really only need it to run as a part of CI, and I can do that directly as a GitHub action as long as the release configuration is in the project.